brennanbrown/berryhouse/docs/NETLIFY_FORMS_SETUP.md

 ### Not Receiving Email Notifications
 - Check spam folder
+- Verify notification is set up in Netlify UI: **Configuration → Notifications**
-- Verify email address in `netlify.toml`
+- Confirm the email address is correct in the notification settings
-- Ensure the site has been redeployed after configuration changes
 - Check Netlify dashboard for form submissions to confirm they're being received
+- Make sure you selected the correct form name when setting up the notification

 ### Form Submitting to 404
 - Ensure the success page exists at `/contact/success/`